montj2/nes-emulator/README.md

 * Quit: Ctrl+Esc (Alt+F4 in DX9 mode)

 ## Known limitation
-* Sound is not supported yet
+* APU is not implemented, so there's no sound while playing.